hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 ### Example Workflow
 >Description of the major workflow which illustrates all relevant "live programming" features.
 The workflow description should cover all major elements and interactions available.
 Augmented by annotated pictures and screencast.

 The systems user interface consists of three horizontally aligned parts.
-Leftmost is an area where the user can view and edit Elm source code.
+1. Leftmost is an area where the user can view and edit Elm source code.
 The code is executed and changes are adopted immediately (in less than one second).
-In the middle there is an area where the running application generated from the code on the left is shown.
+2. In the middle there is an area where the running application generated from the code on the left is shown.
 The user can interact with the application in the same manner as they could without the debugging framework.
-On the right side there is an area that serves two purposes.
-At top is a slider that serves the purpose of going back in time.
-The unit time is measured in depends on which input the debugger has to watch (this is defined in the source code on the left-hand side).
-If the smallest granularity of change the subject application deals with is keyboard events, just keyboards events count as relevant time elapse.
+3. On the right side there is an area that serves two purposes.
+  1. At top is a slider that serves the purpose of going back in time.
+This is realized by replaying all relevant input.
+Every input generated either by the user or by clock events counts as a discrete step in time.
+By dragging the slider input can be rolled back or replayed.
+  2. Below the slider there is a pane that shows values the debugger watches.
+Using the function `Debug.watch` the debugger can be instructed to watch on a given value in source code.
+The watched value is permanently shown and updated.

 TODO: restructure to enumeration